piotr-machura/server-setup/README.md

 - example.com - your **domain name** purchased at the registrar.
 - `./` - the root of the project (ie. the directory containing docker-compose.yml).

+### Firewall requirements
+The following ports should be allowed by the firewall

+- 80 (HTTP)
+- 443 (HTTPS)
+- 25 (SMTP)
+- 143 (IMAP)
+- 587 (ESMTP)
+- 993 (IMAPS)

+Beware that Docker is known to ignore iptables wrappers such as ufw and firewall-cmd, so things *may* still work even without any firewall configuration.
+It is good practice for different iptables rule providers to at the very least agree (if not *not interfere*) witch each other, though.

 ### Project structure
 The project structure is as follows:
 ```